-Occupational therapy practitioners use a variety of methods to address and promote skills needed to participate fully in daily life activities.
+Occupational therapy practitioners use a variety of methods to address and promote the skills needed to participate fully in daily life activities.
 Children with autism and sensory processing difficulties often receive occupational therapy services as a way to build skills in the areas needed to complete daily activities, such as bathing, dressing, completing schoolwork, handwriting, engaging in play, and more.

 If your child is referred for OT services, they will first complete a comprehensive evaluation as a way to fully understand your child, your family, and your needs and goals.
 Once this is completed, your OT can assist your child and family with developing skills in many areas.
 Below is a listing and brief description of some of the most common areas addressed in occupational therapy for autism.

-Emotion Regulation Skills - Emotion regulation skills involve the skills needed to successfully manage and cope with emotions.
+Emotion regulation skills involve the skills needed to successfully manage and cope with emotions.
 This can include identifying emotions in one’s self and in others, understanding different emotions, and being able to appropriately seek out a helpful coping skill.
 Children with autism generally have difficulties in this area.
 Often, they have a tough time reading emotions and utilizing ways to manage intense emotions.
 An occupational therapist can help your child with all areas described above.
 They may use a variety of methods including role-play activities, games, video modeling, and direct, one-on-one practice.

-Social Skills and Peer Interactions - Some of the most common social skills and peer interactions skills include greeting others appropriately, using eye contact when speaking, understanding the flow of conversation, being able to read other’s cues and body language, and understanding how others are feeling or what they might be thinking.
+Some of the most common social skills and peer interaction skills include greeting others appropriately, using eye contact when speaking, understanding the flow of conversation, being able to read other’s cues and body language, and understanding how others are feeling or what they might be thinking.
 These are all areas that your child with autism might have difficulty with.

 Children with autism often have over-reactive sensory systems, where their bodies are taking in or processing too much information from the environment.
 This can lead to the child feeling overwhelmed and over-stimulated.
 Pediatric occupational therapists have a thorough understanding of the sensory system and how sensory difficulties can affect participation in important activities, such as sleep, dressing, bathing, and eating.

-Motor Skills - Gross motor skills involve large movements, such as running, walking, and moving our limbs.
+Gross motor skills involve large movements, such as running, walking, and moving our limbs.
 Fine motor skills involve the small movements of the hand, such as picking something up, writing, transferring objects between the fingers, etc. In many instances, children with autism or sensory processing difficulties have some delay in gross or fine motor skills or both.

 Overall, there are several skill areas that an occupational therapist could assist your child and family with.
-It is important to note that each child has unique needs, and for that reason an occupational therapist uses an individualized approach when assessing and intervening with your child and family.
+It is important to note that each child has unique needs, and for that reason, an occupational therapist uses an individualized approach when assessing and intervening with your child and family.